|

 Please do not allow horses in the meadow or lakes.
 Use

-certified weed-free hay and take what you don’t use home.
+certified weed-free hay and take what you dont use home.

 Remove manure from stalls to the constructed pits.